It’s almost unfilmable. If you stay true to Alan Moore’s original graphic novel, as director Zack Snyder did here, it’s almost unfilmable.

 Why “The Comedian” anyway?
 That’s an odd name for a superhero who isn’t funny.
 Why “Ozymandias”?
 Why would the smartest man in the world, a powerful and pompous man, choose for his superhero name a figure representing the ultimate lesson in power and pomposity?
 To remind himself not to be pompous?
 Or maybe in this universe, Percy Shelley never wrote “Ozymandias,” and so its lessons were never imparted to the smartest man in the world, who took the name just because.
 This “other universe” thing is always a helluva argument.

-Questions linger that we can debate forever.
+Questions linger.
 Why does Dr. Manhattan fight in Vietnam?
 Can’t he see where this will lead?
 And if, 14 years later, Manhattan is so disconnected from humanity he’s choosing non-life over life, wouldn’t he, by 1971, at least have divested himself of nationalism?

 Ultimately the biggest problem with the movie (and maybe the graphic novel) is this: After the opening scene, we are left with five superheroes: Dr. Manhattan, Silk Spectre II, Night Owl II, Rorschach and Ozymandias.
 What is the storyline for each?
 What is each of them seeking?